R34 (South Africa): North West

 The R34 begins a few kilometres east of the town of Vryburg, North West at a t-junction with the N14 national route, which is the main road into the town.
-The R34 starts by going south-east for 60 kilometres to the town of Schweizer-Reneke.
+The R34 starts by going south-east for 60 km to the town of Schweizer-Reneke.
 In the town centre, it meets the R506 road and the R504 route at a 4-way junction with Schweizer Street.
 The R506 joins the R34 to be co-signed southwards.
-They are one road for 2.5 kilometres, crossing the Harts River before the R506 becomes its own road south-west.
+They are one road for 2+1/2 km, crossing the Harts River before the R506 becomes its own road south-west.

 Leaving Schweizer-Reneke, the R34 continues south-east for 55 kilometres to the town of Bloemhof, where it reaches a t-junction with the N12 national route (Prince Street).
-The R34 joins the N12 eastwards for 2 kilometres before becoming its own road eastwards while the N12 turns to the north-east.
+The R34 joins the N12 eastwards for 2 km before becoming its own road eastwards while the N12 turns to the north-east.
 The R34 enters the Bloemhof Nature Reserve and proceeds to cross the Vaal River adjacent to the Bloemhof Dam into the Free State Province.